hsk81/calaganne/2016-07-30/TypeScript: @trace/README.md

 }
 ```

 As far as I know, so far Typescript does not allow to apply [decorators][3] separately to a `getter` and `setter` accessor: You should apply a particular decorator to the first accessor within the class' declaration.
-It is then automatically be applied to the corresponding partner accessor as well (if such a partner exists).
+It is then automatically applied to the corresponding partner accessor as well (if such a partner exists).

 [1]: http://www.typescriptlang.org/docs/handbook/classes.html
 [2]: http://www.typescriptlang.org/docs/handbook/functions.html